-Delta Sigma Theta Sorority, Inc. is divided into seven (7) geographic subdivisions identified as regions: Central, Eastern, Farwest, Midwest, South Atlantic, Southern and Southwest.
+Delta Sigma Theta Sorority, Inc. is divided into seven (7) geographic subdivisions identified as regions: Central, Eastern, Farwest, Midwest, South Atlantic, Southern, and Southwest.
 Each chapter within the organization is assigned to a region based on its geographic location.

 During the first years of Delta's existence, tremendous growth and the establishment of chapters throughout the nation provided the Sorority with a geographically and culturally diverse membership.
 As our ranks grew, travel restrictions sometimes precluded participation in National Convention activities by the most geographically dispersed sorors.
 This challenge was viewed as an opportunity for the establishment of "regional conferences" with each region hosting a biennial meeting in the year Grand Chapter does not assemble.
-Regional Conferences offer members the opportunity to further Delta's mission, ideals, and principles through internal development, to strengthen their bond of sisterhood, and to plan for meaningful, relevant public service.
+Regional Conferences offer members the opportunity to further Delta's mission, ideals, and principles through internal development, strengthen their bond of sisterhood, and plan for meaningful, relevant public service.

-Wertie Blackwell Weaver was from Kansas City, Missouri; and Madree Penn White, the driving force and inspiration behind the founding of Delta Sigma Theta Sorority, Incorporated was originally from Atchison, Kansas.
+Wertie Blackwell Weaver was from Kansas City, Missouri, and Madree Penn White, the driving force and inspiration behind the founding of Delta Sigma Theta Sorority, Incorporated, was originally from Atchison, Kansas.
 Later as a young child, she relocated to Omaha, Nebraska.

 The label "Charismatic and Courageous" was coined during a regional leadership retreat under the administration of Past Regional Director Gayona L. Washington.
 She also published the first Central Region website and, in 2002, created the C3 logo, which has become a symbol to represent the Central Region.
 She also commissioned a song for the Region called "Central Region So Easy To Love."

 Frankie Muse Freeman was an active member with the St. Louis Alumnae Chapter, located in St. Louis, MO.
-She served as Honorable Co-Chair on several National Committees, Commissions, and Taskforce.
+She served as an Honorable Co-Chair on several National Committees, Commissions, and Taskforce.
 She is most noted for being a civil rights attorney and becoming the first woman appointed by President Lyndon B. Johnson to the United States Commission on Civil Rights.
 In 1982 she created the Citizens Commission on Civil Rights, and in 2015 President Barack Obama appointed Frankie Muse Freeman to the Commission on Presidential Scholars.

-The Region is blessed to have Honorary Member Wilma J. Webb the first African American First Lady for Denver, Colorado, when her husband Wellington Webb was elected as the first African American Mayor in 1991.
+The Region is blessed to have Honorary Member Wilma J. Webb, the first African American First Lady for Denver, Colorado when her husband Wellington Webb was elected as the first African American Mayor in 1991.
 She was also the first First lady to hold a political office and the first African American member on the Legislature's Joint Budget Committee, where she was instrumental in helping to secure a $4 billion state budget in 1981.